Viper Documentation

 The fastest multi-chain trading bot, built entirely on Telegram.

-Viper lets you trade any Solana, Base, BSC, Ethereum, or Hyperliquid token directly from Telegram.
+Viper lets you trade any Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood token directly from Telegram.
 No browser extensions, no separate wallet apps — just paste a contract address and go.

 Key Features

-- Stablecoin Swaps — Convert between SOL/ETH/BNB/HYPE and USDC or USDT — and swap USDC ↔ USDT — on all five chains with zero platform fees.
+- Stablecoin Swaps — Convert between SOL/ETH/BNB/HYPE and USDC or USDT — and swap USDC ↔ USDT — on all five original chains with zero platform fees (Robinhood swaps ETH ↔ USDG instead — see below).

-- Bridge — Move SOL, ETH, BNB, HYPE, USDC, or USDT between Solana, Base, BSC, Ethereum, Hyperliquid, and other supported EVM chains via the 0x cross-chain API.
+- Bridge — Move SOL, ETH, BNB, HYPE, USDC, or USDT between Solana, Base, BSC, Ethereum, Hyperliquid, Robinhood, and other supported chains via the 0x cross-chain API.

-- Limit Orders — Set price targets on Solana, Base, BSC, Ethereum, and Hyperliquid, and Viper executes automatically, 24/7.
+- Limit Orders — Set price targets on Solana, Base, BSC, Ethereum, Hyperliquid, and Robinhood, and Viper executes automatically, 24/7.

-- Call Channel Auto-Buy — Subscribe to Telegram alpha channels and auto-buy when new tokens are called on Solana, Base, BSC, Ethereum, and Hyperliquid.
+- Call Channel Auto-Buy — Subscribe to Telegram alpha channels and auto-buy when new tokens are called on Solana, Base, BSC, Ethereum, Hyperliquid, and Robinhood.

 - Take Profit — Automatically create sell orders after call channel buys.

-- Multi-Wallet — Create or import multiple wallets for Solana, Base, BSC, Ethereum, and Hyperliquid, and switch between them.
+- Multi-Wallet — Create or import multiple wallets for Solana, Base, BSC, Ethereum, Hyperliquid, and Robinhood, and switch between them.

 - Self-Custodial — Private keys are Fernet-encrypted (AES-128-CBC + HMAC-SHA256) and never stored in plaintext.

-- Referral Discounts — Share your link and both you and your friend trade at a reduced fee.
+- Referral Discounts — Share your link and both users receive the lower eligible spot rate.

 Ready to start?
 Open